 Over the next century, Americans expressed this geopolitical vision, in which territorial expansion was the driver of domestic development and the protector of security from external threats, in a variety of ways.
 Jefferson himself famously called it America’s ‘empire of liberty’.
 A few decades later, in 1845, the New York writer and ardent expansionist John L O’Sullivan labelled it ‘manifest destiny’.
 The United States, O’Sullivan claimed, had a God-given right to expand across the continent.
 But with that right came responsibility: Americans must civilise and develop any land they absorbed.
 This was a providential pact in which the future of the United States depended on its march westward.
 North American geography created insecurity for the United States and so Americans must dominate the continent.

 American war and diplomacy in the 19th century strengthened the blending of political ideology with expansionist imperative.
-The war of 1812 with Britain saw the repulsion of the US invasion of Canada and the sacking of Washington DC by the same British redcoats who had been defeated a half-century earlier in the Revolutionary War.
+The war of 1812 with the Britain saw the repulsion of the US invasion of Canada and the sacking of Washington DC by the same British redcoats who had been defeated a half-century earlier in the Revolutionary War.
 In 1819, after orchestrating the forced expulsion of the Spanish from Florida, Secretary of State John Quincy Adams negotiated the Transcontinental Treaty, by which Spain recognised the US right to expand all the way to the Pacific.
 The Monroe Doctrine of 1823, also penned by Adams, divided the world in half, between an autocratic and monarchical Europe and the republican Americas.
 Europe, Adams warned, must keep its hands off North and South America.

 The war with Mexico (1846–48) ended with US soldiers unceremoniously occupying Mexico City.
 The resounding victory reinforced Americans’ sense of superiority and led to the transfer of nearly half of Mexico’s territory – including the present-day states of California, Nevada, Utah, Arizona and New Mexico; Mexico also agreed to recognise the US annexation of Texas, another former Mexican territory that broke away in 1836 and was absorbed into the United States in 1845.
 In 1845, the United States also settled competing claims to the Oregon Country with Britain.
 By 1848, then, the United States had become a transcontinental nation state, controlling territory acquired by purchase or force of arms that stretched from the Atlantic to the Pacific and the Rio Grande to the St Lawrence.